Delfino-Luis/w3schools-javaScript-course/JS_HTML_DOM/_08_JS_DOM_Animation/_JS_DOM_Animation.md

 ```

 Style the Elements
-The container element should be created with style = "position: relative".
+The container element should be created with style = `"position: relative"`.

-The animation element should be created with style = "position: absolute".
+The animation element should be created with style = `"position: absolute"`.

 Example
 #container {